Telcoin-Association/TNIPs/content/src/tnip_1.md

 There are three types of TNIP:

 - A **Standards Track TNIP** describes any change that affects most or all Telcoin Network implementations, such as: a change to the network protocol, a change in block or transaction validity rules, proposed application standards/conventions, or any change or addition that affects the interoperability of applications using Telcoin Network.
-Standards Track TNIPs consist of three parts: a design document, an implementation, and (if warranted) an update to the [formal specification]().
+Furthermore, Standards Track TNIPs are broken down into the following categories:
+  - **Core**: improvements requiring a consensus fork, as well as changes that are not necessarily consensus critical but may be relevant to “core dev” discussions.
+  - **Networking**: includes improvements around devp2p and Light Telcoin Network Subprotocol, as well as proposed improvements to network protocol specifications.
+  - **Interface**: includes improvements around around client API/RPC specifications and standards, as well as language-level standards like method names and contract ABIs.

+- A **Meta EIP** describes a process surrounding Telcoin Network or proposes a change to (or an event in) a process.
+Process TNIPs are like Standards Track TNIPs but apply to areas other than the Telcoin Network protocol itself.
+They may propose an implementation, but not to Telcoin Network's codebase; they often require community consensus; unlike Informational TNIPs, they are more than recommendations, and users are typically not free to ignore them.
+Examples include procedures, guidelines, changes to the decision-making process, and changes to the tools or environment used in Telcoin Network development.
+Any meta-TNIP is also considered a Process TNIP.

+- An **Informational TNIP** describes an Telcoin Network design issue, or provides general guidelines or information to the Telcoin Network community, but does not propose a new feature.
+Informational TNIPs do not necessarily represent Telcoin Network community consensus or a recommendation, so users and implementers are free to ignore Informational TNIPs.

 It is highly recommended that a single TNIP contain a single key proposal or new idea.
 TNIPs that focus on a pariticular issue are more likely to become integrated into the protocol.